VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 | Locking REPEATABLE READ                     | Well-formed Reads Long duration data-item Read locks                                       | Well-formed Writes, Long duration Write locks |
 | Degree 3 = Locking SERIALIZABLE             | Short duration Read Predicate locks Well-formed Reads Long duration Read locks (both)      | Well-formed Writes, Long duration Write locks |

-◦ Short duration lock means release as soon as the data is not used again (2PL)

 Problems of ANSI's definition

-- No Dirty Read ++ No Fuzzy Read ++ No Phantom Read is only a necessary but insufficient condition of serializable
+- No Dirty Read + No Fuzzy Read + No Phantom Read is only a necessary but insufficient condition of serializable
+>  ANSI 的 Isolation 定义中，No Dirty Read + No Fuzzy Read + No Phantom Read 仅仅是可串行性的必要不充分条件，也就是这三者成立，不代表可串行性成立

 - There are many other kinds of anomaly phenomenal defined in [A Critique of ANSI SQL Isolation Levels](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-95-51.pdf)
     See more in [隔离级别的前世今生(三) 基于锁调度的隔离级别](https://mp.weixin.qq.com/s/0D1BKRiZAf0x0E87oPOg1Q)
     Also see [Generalized Isolation Level](https://www.pmg.csail.mit.edu/papers/icde00.pdf) Definitions
         defined with dependency graph, not a collection of anomaly phenomenal Check serializability by checking whether there is a circle in the dependency graph This dependency graph is very useful.
 We can even learn a dependency graph in the training runs and use them to avoid concurrency bugs at deployed runs without explicitly fixing the bugs -- [my own paper](https://madsys.cs.tsinghua.edu.cn/publication/ai-a-lightweight-system-for-tolerating-concurrency-bugs/FSE2014-zhang.pdf) won a Distinguished Paper Award at FSE2014

-The combination of these other kinds of anomaly phenomenal leads to other levels of isolation
+- The combination of these other kinds of anomaly phenomenal leads to other levels of isolation a trade-off!

-a trade-off!
     The most important level of isolation not included in ANSI is snapshot isolation, which will be discussed in the next lecture.

-### Distributed transaction = concurrency control + atomic commit
+## Distributed transaction = concurrency control + atomic commit
-#### Atomic commit
+**Atomic commit**
-An atomic commit point is a time point that: if a failure happens before this point, all the modifications are rolled back; otherwise, the modification is committed/applied once after this point.​
+An atomic commit **point** is a time point that: if a failure happens before this point, all the modifications are rolled back; otherwise, the modification is committed/applied once after this point.​

-It is actually a combination of atomic and durability in ACID.
+It is actually a **combination of atomic and durability** in ACID.

 As discussed before, it can be achieved with undo/redo log in a single-machine environment